• Home

 Margaret River region Western Australia beaches

 The Margaret Region is located 3 hours south from Perth in Western Australia.
 The region starts from Busselton and Dunsborough in the north down to Augusta in the south.
 Once you are in the area, public transport is pretty much non-existent and private tours and drivers are pricey, so the best way to get around is to self-drive.
-The closest international airport is in Perth: from Perth your best option is to rent a car (we have used and recommend Budget and Thrifty) to make the drive down south.
-Alternatively, if you are headed to the Margaret River region from the east coast of Australia, Jetstar operates direct domestic flights between Melbourne and Busselton 3 times a week.

 Remember, you drive on the left in Australia (the steering wheel is on the right) and the speed limit ranges anywhere from 60 to 110 KM/hour on the way down to the Margaret River region; it is important to stick to the speed limit for not only your own safety, but others’ too.
 Parking in town and at the various beaches listed in this guide are free.

 You may need to show a valid international driver’s permit when picking up the rental car, and make sure you don’t get charged any previously undisclosed fee (like the “VRRF” fee that some rental companies like to charge).
-Parking at most Margaret River beaches is free.

 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!